fivetran/dbt_workday/README.md

 The default date value in our models is set at `2005-03-01` (the month Workday was founded), designed for if you want to capture all available data by default.
 If you choose to set a custom date value as outlined above, these models will take the greater of either this value or the minimum `_fivetran_start` date in the source data.
 They will then be used for creating the first dates available with historical data in your daily history models.

-### (Optional) Step 5: Workday Schema Migration Configuration
+### (Optional): Workday Schema Migration Configuration

-#### Overview
 Workday is migrating to a new API version with significant schema changes that will last for several months.
 Starting **January 5, 2026**, existing Fivetran Workday HCM connectors will begin syncing new tables with an "_INCOMING" suffix alongside existing tables during a transition period lasting until **April 6, 2026**.
 This package automatically detects which tables are available in your warehouse and uses the appropriate tables. **No action is required in most cases.**

 #### Impacted Tables
 The following tables have new versions with "_incoming" suffix: